bioinfo-pf-curie/mpiBWA/README.txt

 Release 1.0 from 07/11/2016

 1) Support for trimmed reads.
 Works with an even number of jobs.
-Tested with toy data up to 10 jobs.
+Tested with sample data up to 10 jobs.
-Need more test for scalability, and load balancing of chunks sizes.
+Need more test for scalability, load balancing, and evaluation of the chunks sizes.

 Introduction
 ------------